A Comprehensive Handwritten Paragraph Text Recognition System: LexiconNet: Related Works

 \subsection{Line Level Recognition}

-Initial approaches of solving line level recognition are based upon HMM.
+Initial approaches to solving line level recognition are based on HMM.
 Statistical language model based techniques are used to recognize complete lines \cite{Bunke2004}.
-In a similar study, the HMM is combined with stochastic context-free grammars for text line recognition\cite{Zimmermann2006}.
 Further, sliding window-based features are extracted, and a given text line is converted into a sequence of temporal features using HMM \cite{ploetz2009}.
-Hybrid HMM and Artificial Neural Network (ANN) based models to recognize text line recognition with slant and slope correction also show promising results \cite{Zamora2011}.
 As per Markovian assumption, each observation depends upon the current time step.
-Hence, the context-based information is not fully utilized in HMM based models.
-In later years, CNN based system is a state-of-the-art method to extract the features of images and RNN is for remembering them for long, hence the combination of both systems, CRNN, emerges as a new state-of-the-art approach.
+Hence, context-based information is not fully utilized in HMM based models.
+In later years, CNN based system is a state-of-the-art method to extract the features of images and RNN is for remembering them for long; hence the combination of both systems, CRNN, emerged as a new state-of-the-art approach.
 In one such study, line recognition is done using CTC with BLSTM along with a token passing algorithm \cite{Graves2009}.
 Further, the combination of CNN with MDLSTM and BLSTM is used to recognise the handwritten text \cite{Moysset2017}\cite{Wigington2017}.
-The role of dropout is presented to improve the accuracy of LSTM based system while preserving the power of RNN in the modelling of sequences.
-The dropout is a regularization technique that involves randomly removing some hidden units in a NN during training but keeping all of them during testing \cite{dropout2012,pham2014dropout}.
-The unique aspect of dropout is that it can also solve over-fitting problems and is generally used as a regularization technique in almost all deep learning architectures, where the network is big and complex.
-In one of the study, a multi-task network is used for script identification and text recognition simultaneously.
-They used a variation of the LSTM unit that is Separable Multi-Dimensional Long Short-Term Memory (SepMDLSTM) is used to encode the input text line images\cite{chen2017}.
 The CRNN architecture is a combination of deep CNN and RNN layers and is able to produce state-of-the-art results in recognizing sequential objects in images in scene text recognition\cite{shi2017}, which is further extended in HTR domain \cite{SimpleHtr2018}.
 The total number of trainable parameters can be further reduced using Gated CNN based NN models.
 In one such study, a system based upon Gated CNN and bidirectional gated recurrent units are able to produce state-of-the-art results \cite{flor2020}.
-Further, the language model is fused in the sequence-to-sequence recognition architecture in such a way that there is flexibility in information sharing between the external LM and the classifier.
-External LM can also adapt itself to the training corpus to get common error words during training.
-They named their approach candidate fusion\cite{kang2019}.
 In a similar study, NN based language model is integrated in the decoding step of HTR.
 In this study, different type of HTR architecture is examined in connection with NNLM at the decoding step on standard datasets \cite{zamora2014lm}.